 These guidelines apply to students taking UALR classes.
 Please be aware that other universities and testing agencies (which administer standardized tests such as the GRE and LSAT) may require more extensive documentation, and you should check out their requirements well in advance.

 Students who reside outside the central Little Rock area and are taking only online courses will follow a somewhat different process.
 The DRC application process can be conducted entirely by phone, or part online and part by phone.
 Instead of meeting personally with your professors to discuss the logistics and accommodations, you will contact them by phone or e-mail.
-Request your Faculty Notification Letters and indicate on the form that you’re an online student, so we will know to send the letters to your professors via email.
-It is still necessary for you to contact your professors to work out accommodation logistics for exams and to follow up to be sure they received your Faculty Notification Letter.
+Request your Faculty Notifications.
+It is still necessary for you to contact your professors to work out accommodation logistics for exams and to follow up to be sure they received your Faculty Notification.

 Accommodations for students at the UALR law school are handled differently.
 Once you meet with the DRC staff, we will send your Faculty Notification Letter to the Associate Dean for Academic Affairs at the law school.
 In most cases this letter is only sent one time and kept in a confidential file at the law school, but information about your disability will continue to reside only in the DRC office.
 A week or two before exams begin, meet with the Associate Dean to work out the logistics of your accommodations.
 Unless otherwise indicated, extended time for exams is time and a half.
 Grading of your exams will be handled anonymously as is the policy at the law school.